riseupnet/riseup_help/pages/eip/how-to/linux/en.md

 ### Something is not working...
 What do I do now?

-The first thing is to know what is causing the issue, for this open your Terminal application and run the command `bitmask --debug --logfile /tmp/bitmask.log`.
+The first thing is to know what is causing the issue, for this open your terminal application and run the command `bitmask --debug --logfile /tmp/bitmask.log`.
 This will run Bitmask in debug mode and store the output to a text file at `/tmp/bitmask.log`.
 If you are an advanced user, maybe you can trace the issue a little more.
-If not please fill a ticket with the contents of `/tmp/bitmask.log` file and the system you use (Debian Wheezy, Mint 17, Ubuntu Trusty, etc).
+If not please file a ticket with the contents of `/tmp/bitmask.log` file and the system you use (Debian Wheezy, Mint 17, Ubuntu Trusty, etc).

-To fill a ticket, please visit [https://black.riseup.net/tickets/new](https://black.riseup.net/tickets/new).
+To file a ticket, please visit [https://black.riseup.net/tickets/new](https://black.riseup.net/tickets/new).
 Thanks for your invaluable help!

 ### My Riseup username and password are not working!

-At this stage of the beta, all the current riseup's usernames are reserved and can't be used.
+At this stage of the beta, all the current riseup usernames are reserved and can't be used.
 You will need to create a new one using the Bitmask application or at [https://black.riseup.net](https://black.riseup.net).
-Don't worry, this accounts will be only used for this beta period and will not be used in any other service.
+Don't worry, these accounts will be only used for this beta period and will not be used in any other service.
 Feel free to user whatever username you want.